Psilocybin and the brain

 Receptor density

-The ACC belongs to the cortex regions with many 5-HT₂A receptors, making it susceptible to psychedelic influence.
+The ACC is one of the cortex areas with a lot of 5-HT₂A receptors, which makes it susceptible to psychedelic influences.

 Effect of psilocin

-Under the influence of psilocin, the ACC becomes less strict in relaying salience information.
-This means that not only threats or important external tasks are prioritised, but also subtle, often ignored signals (interoceptive, emotional or spiritual) can enter consciousness.
+Under the influence of psilocin, the ACC becomes less strict in its transmission of salience information.
+This means that not only threats or important external tasks are prioritized, but also subtle, often ignored signals (interoceptive, emotional, or spiritual) can enter consciousness.
 This can lead to a feeling of experiencing emotions more "honestly" or intensely.
-At the same time, flexibility in cognitive control increases, so people often experience being more open to new perspectives during a session.
+Simultaneously, flexibility in cognitive control increases, which is why people often find themselves more open to new perspectives during a session.

 Side effects

-Because the ACC has its influence on both the amygdala (fear/emotion) and the prefrontal cortex (logical thinking), psilocin can integrate emotions and cognition in a new way.
-This explains why people often come out of a session with more self-compassion or empathy: the rational and emotional are no longer seen as opposing forces, but as complementary sources of wisdom.
+Because the ACC influences both the amygdala (fear/emotion) and the prefrontal cortex (logical thinking), psilocin can integrate emotions and cognition in a new way.
+This explains why people often emerge from a session with greater self-compassion or empathy: the rational and emotional are no longer seen as opposing forces, but as complementary sources of wisdom.

 Caudate nucleus